idleberg/fontawesome-lazyload/README.md

 Type: `string`

-Provide URL from where to load Font Awesome SVG icons.
+Provide URL from where to load Font Awesome.
 Defaults to jsDelivr.

 #### options.fetch